felixlu/awesome-stars/topics.md

 - [mudler/LocalAI](https://github.com/mudler/LocalAI) - LocalAI is the open-source AI engine.
 Run any model - LLMs, vision, voice, image, video - on any hardware.
 No GPU required.
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one AI productivity accelerator.
-On device and privacy first with no annoying setup or configuration.
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [langgenius/dify](https://github.com/langgenius/dify) - Production-ready platform for agentic workflow development.
 - [Kong/kong](https://github.com/Kong/kong) - 🦍 The API and AI Gateway